-December Letter from the upper school admission office confirming eligibility to re-enroll to those who meet the re-enrollment requirements based on November grade report "snap shot."
+December Letter from the upper school admission office confirming eligibility to re-enroll to those who meet the re-enrollment requirements based on November grade report "snapshot."

-January Course Selection Night for grade 8 students and parents previews academic course work in ninth grade and prepares students to submit their choices via GoogleForm.
+January Course Selection Night for grade 8 students and parents previews academic course work in ninth grade and prepares students to submit their choices.
 At the middle school theater on Tues., Jan.

-30, 2024, 6-7:15 p.m.
+28, 2025, 6-7:15 p.m.

-February Sign re-enrollment contract and submit deposit to the business office to hold place in grade 9.
+Sign re-enrollment contract and submit deposit to the business office to hold place in grade 9.

-Contract and deposit deadline is Feb.
-2, 2024.
+Contract and deposit deadline is Jan.
+31, 2025.